 - a.
-Sample date. - b.
-Sample time. - c.
+Sample date - b.
+Sample time - c.
 A notation describing if the Permittee collected the sample within the first 12 hours of stormwater discharge events; or, if it is unknown (e.g., discharge was occurring during start of regular business hours). - d.
-An explanation of why the Permittee could not collect a sample within the first 12 hours of a stormwater discharge event, if it was not possible.
-Or, if it is unknown, an explanation of why the Permittee does not know if a sample was collected within or outside the first 12 hours of stormwater discharge. - e.
-Sample location (using SWPPP identifying number). - f.
+An explanation of why the permittee could not collect a sample within the first 12 hours of a stormwater discharge event, if it was not possible.
+Or, if it is unknown, an explanation of why it is unknown if a sample was collected within or outside the first 12 hours of stormwater discharge. - e.
+Sample location (using SWPPP identifying number) - f.
 Method of sampling, and method of sample preservation, if applicable. - g.
-Individual who performed the sampling. - h.
-Weather conditions.
+Individual who performed the sampling

-4. Laboratory Documentation
+5. Laboratory Documentation